Dr. Matthew P. Steinberg

-Steinberg, M., Quinn, R., & Anglum, C. (In Press).
+Steinberg, M., Quinn, R., & Anglum, C. (2020).
 Education finance reform and the Great Recession: Did state policy and fiscal federalism improve education spending, school resources and student achievement in Pennsylvania?
 Journal of Education Finance.

-Shores, K., & Steinberg, M. (In Press).
+Shores, K., & Steinberg, M. (2019).
 The Great Recession, fiscal federalism and the consequences for cross-district spending inequality.
 Journal of Education Finance.

 Shores, K., & Steinberg, M. (2019).
 Schooling during the Great Recession: Patterns of school spending and student achievement using population data.
 AERA Open.